gliheng/rust-wasm/README.md

 ### dom
 Use `stdweb` crate to interact with the dom.

-### interop
+### ffi
-js and rust interop
+js and rust interop.

+### emscripten-api
+Showing how to use emscripten api in rust, using C extern.

 ### file-read
-Read a local file, also make it work on webassembly.
+Read a local file, count occurcy of each words.

 ### sdl2-basic
 Draw some basic shapes, images using sdl2.
 Make it run both as native and web.

+### sdl2-drag
+A draggable box using sdl2.
+This demo works on both web and pc.
+On web, it accepts both touch events and mouse events.
+Native app can be run with `cargo run`.

-### sdl2-events
+### sdl2-gallery
-Create interactions with sdl2.

-More to be added.
+A web gallery app using sdl2 & sdl2_ttf.